alvar-freude/Posemo/README.md

 For development, you usually don't run the real checks, but the test environment.
 It installs everything in a clean temporary PostgreSQL database (test files `t/[01]*`) and cleans it up after testing (test files `t/99*`).

 For testing you need a local PostgreSQL installation.
 We use a new testing module for starting/stopping/...
-PostgreSQL instances called `Test::PostgreSQL::Starter`, which is included (but will be an extra CPAN module later).
+PostgreSQL instances called `Test::PostgreSQL::Starter`, which is included (but will be a separate CPAN module later).

 The [pgTAP PostgreSQL extension](http://pgtap.org) ([pgTAP code on GitHub](https://github.com/theory/pgtap/)) is necessary too (installed in the local Postgres-Installation).